-- " 37 meetings of the various grant governance bodies within Stockton Rising's CSS - " 50 households and 40 businesses engaged through door-to-door outreach - " 18 youth trained as climate resiliency experts and environmental justice advocates - " 10 residents hired, trained, and deployed as Community Liaisons - " 7 community tree planting events - " 6 PhotoVoice walking tours conducted - " 4 resource fairs held orally documented the assets and challenges of living in South Stockton.
+- " 70 meetings of the various grant governance bodies within Stockton Rising's collaborative stakeholder structure - " 50 households and 40 businesses engaged through door-to-door outreach - " 29 youth trained as climate resiliency experts and environmental justice advocates - " 14 residents hired, trained, and deployed as Community Liaisons - " 13 informational videos developed to communicate implementation milestone - " 7 PhotoVoice walking tours conducted - " 4 resource fairs held in which Stockton Rising projects and plans were publicized - " 1 summit event organized to convene community members and project partners to reflect on implementation milestones and learnings programs).
+And with respect to communications, there have been seven PhotoVoice walking tours in which residents have photographically and orally documented the assets and challenges of living in South Stockton.
 All of this resident participation has been made possible by project partners' extensive outreach in the community, including door knocking, phone calls, in-person events, and networking on social media.